Temporary crown: Preformed crowns

-Clear plastic crowns can be selected and trimmed with a scissors without traumatising the gingiva.
-Small holes can be made on the canine tips, incisal angles and cusps with a probe before filling crowns with acrylic resin to reduce risk of bubbles formation.
-Once the resin has set, the restoration can be checked for occlusion and margins before being cemented in.
+Clear plastic crowns can be selected and trimmed with scissors without traumatising the gingiva.
+Small holes can be made on the canine tips, incisal angles and cusps with a probe before filling crowns with acrylic resin to reduce the risk of bubbles formation.
+Once the resin has been set, the restoration can be checked for occlusion and margins before being cemented in.